CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 crypt4gh encrypt --recipient_pk your-username.pub < my_results.csv > my_results.csv.c4gh
 ```

-5-Now, the CSC project manager can export the encrypted files.
+6-Once the file is encrypted, only the CSC project manager can export the encrypted files.

 From the terminal type the following syntax: